Congratulations to Stuart Bingham, 2018 English Open Champion!

 2018 English Open: MSI of the Stuart Bingham – Mark Davis match (Session2)

 And here is the trophy ceremony and aftermatch review

-Ronnie was in the studio and in the commentary box with David Hendon.
+Ronnie was in the studio all day and in the commentary box with David Hendon as well during the first session.
 The tandem works really well.
-Ronnie giving very interesting insight on the how and why of the players shot selections, David keeping him on earth with us poor “normal” fans…
+Ronnie giving a very interesting insight into the how and why of the players shot selections, David keeping him on earth with us poor “normal” fans…